BOARD OF DIRECTORS

-Sargon Donabed is an associate professor of history at Roger Williams University.
-He is one of the foremost experts on the perennial history of Assyria-Mesopotamia and its culture.
+Donabed is one of the foremost experts on the perennial history of Assyria-Mesopotamia and its heritage.
 His recent focus consists of indigenous and marginalized methodologies concerning the development of Assyrian Studies as an anti-orientalist and anti-colonialist field, as well as issues of cultural continuity.
 Currently, his studies in animal studies touch upon storytelling and folklore and issues of re-enchantment of reality through myth and panentheism.
 Sargon is also at present working on two major fantasy epics.

-Donabed is also published in a variety of journals from Folklore to National Identities and is the author of Reforging a Forgotten History: Iraq and the Assyrians in the 20th Century (Edinburgh University Press, 2015) and co-editor and contributor to numerous works including The Assyrian Heritage: Threads of Continuity and Influence (Uppsala University, 2012) among others.
+Donabed is also published in a variety of journals from Folklore to National Identities and Perspectives on History and is the author of Reforging a Forgotten History: Iraq and the Assyrians in the 20th Century (Edinburgh University Press, 2015) and co-editor and contributor to numerous works including The Assyrian Heritage: Threads of Continuity and Influence (Uppsala University, 2012) among others.
 Currently, he is under contract to write a comprehensive history entitled The Assyrians: A Cultural History from Empire to Endangered Existence (Cambridge University Press).
-He is also a visiting scholar at Harvard Divinity School and Brown University and lectures in various universities around the world.
+He has been a visiting scholar at Harvard Divinity School and Brown University and lectures in various universities around the world.

 In 2017, Dr. Odisho was recruited to join the faculty at UCSF and the San Francisco Veterans Affairs Medical Center.
 Specializing in urologic cancer care, he is part of the multidisciplinary urologic oncology team of the UCSF Helen Diller Family Comprehensive Cancer Center, located primarily at the Mission Bay campus.
-He also maintains privileges at Zuckerberg San Francisco General Hospital
+He also maintains privileges at Zuckerberg San Francisco General Hospital.